intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/optimization-of-performance-metrics-based-on-real-time-feedback-and-artificial-intelligence-machine-learning.md

 ## Functional Capabilities of the Advanced Electronic Evaluation Methodology

-### Real-time Feedback Analysis and Fault Validation
+### Real-time Feedback Analysis and Fault Detection

 The advanced technology excels in real-time fault detection for computer-controlled metric appliances.
 Upon identifying a potential fault based on predefined programmable instructions, the technology liaises with a validation entity.
 This entity promptly provides feedback on the fault's authenticity, enabling swift differentiation between actual errors and false alarms, thus augmenting system efficiency and dependability.